ryanfitton/ryanfitton-nextjs-2024/README.md

 # Misc

+## Cloudflare:

+The Cloudflare Cache is purged upon deployment in Githb Action: `.github/workflows/nextjs-build-export-gh-pages-upload.yml`.
+Secrets are stored in [Github](https://github.com/ryanfitton/ryanfitton-nextjs-2024/settings/secrets/actions), and correspond with the Cloudflare API key and Site ID.
+[More info](https://github.com/marketplace/actions/cloudflare-cache-purge-action).

 ## Disqus:

 This site uses Disqus for the commenting system on blog pages.
 Details to configure are in `data/siteMetadata.js`.